fu2real/beautiful_code/README.md

 ### string_sum_calculator.go ###

-~~*Function that adds together first two single digit integers found in string*~~
+~~*Function that adds together first two single digit integers found in string*~~ *Function now recognize any two integers and adds them*

 - Function takes any string as input.
 - Clears the string.